juju/docs/src/en/charms-storage.md

 ### LXD (lxd)

-LXD-based models have access to the 'lxd' storage provider.
-The LXD provider does not currently have any specific configuration options.

 !!!
 Note:
     To get an LXD version (at least 2.16) on either Ubuntu 14.04 LTS (Trusty) or Ubuntu 16.04 LTS (Xenial) that has the 'lxd' storage provider feature the [LXD:stable PPA][ppa-lxd] will be required.

+LXD-based models have access to the 'lxd' storage provider.
+The LXD provider has two configuration options:

+- **driver**

+    This is the LXD storage driver (e.g. zfs, btrfs, lvm, ceph).

+- **lxd-pool**

+    The name to give to the corresponding storage pool in LXD.

+Any other parameters will be passed along to LXD (e.g. zfs.pool_name).
+See upstream [LXD storage configuration][upstream-lxd-storage-configuration].

 Every LXD-based model comes with a minimum of one LXD-specific Juju storage pool called 'lxd'.
 If ZFS and/or BTRFS are present when the controller is